js-widgets/js-widgets/README.md

 You will need to determine a new property (ex: `gitlabRepo`) and implement the logic to determine the URL to the tarball.

-You can keep these plugins to yourself, but if you think it can benefit others we encourage you to [contribute](https://github.com/js-widgets/js-widgets/blob/master/CONTRIBUTE.md) it!
+You can keep these plugins to yourself, but if you think it can benefit others we encourage you to [contribute](https://github.com/js-widgets/js-widgets/blob/master/CONTRIBUTE.md) it.

 ## Examples